-A next year is coming.
-So it’s a good time for celebration.
-Traditionally I would like to show you how I celebrated a last New Year.
+The next year is coming.
+So it’s a good time for a celebration.
+Traditionally I would like to show you how I celebrated the last New Year.
 Maybe you will follow my ideas, at least when you are planning to be in London.

-Before I went to London I got an idea to see the New Year celebration around the world.
-I started to seeking some decent webcams with live stream.
-One of the first country where a New Year is celebrated is a New Zealand.
-When I found a nice webcam at Auckland I spot only a grey plume above the downtown panorama.
+Before I went to London I got the idea to see the New Year celebration around the world.
+I started to seek some decent webcams with the live stream.
+One of the first countries where a New Year is celebrated is New Zealand.
+When I found a nice webcam in Auckland I spot only a grey plume above the downtown panorama.
 I was too late then (Pic.1)

-Fortunately I was on time to see a New Year celebration in Sydney.
-However I can admit, that it was quite hard to chase a good streamline due to server overloading.
-Finally I was successful this time.
+Fortunately, I was on time to see a New Year celebration in Sydney.
+However, I can admit, that it was quite hard to chase a good streamline due to server overloading.
+Finally, I was successful this time.
 The fireworks spectacle in Sydney at Harbour Bridge is awesome!
-I am recommending everyone to look and admire this amazing view (Pic.
+I am recommending everyone look and admire this amazing view (Pic.
 2 – 5).

-We set to London about 6.30 pm from Cambridge.
-It was still a few hours to take a long walk from the King’s Cross rail station to the nearest possibe observation venue with a good view.
-Walking down the Greater London streets was also a good pleasure, watching a multitude of beautiful Christmas decoration (Pic.
+We set to London at about 6.30 pm from Cambridge.
+It was still a few hours to take a long walk from the King’s Cross rail station to the nearest possible observation venue with a good view.
+Walking down the Greater London streets was also a good pleasure, watching a multitude of beautiful Christmas decorations (Pic.
 6).

-There were crouds of people heading to see a New Year celebration.
-Unfortunately usually the closest zone alongside the Thames river is closed for casual people and if you would like to be close to the event you must pay an admitting, which doesn’t belong to the cheapest ones.
-Under this link you can find all zone closures at the New Year’s eve day.
+There were crowds of people heading to see a New Year celebration.
+Unfortunately, usually, the closest zone alongside the Thames river is closed for casual people and if you would like to be close to the event you must pay an admission, which doesn’t belong to the cheapest ones.
+Under this link, you can find all zone closures on New Year’s eve day.

 We were heading to Westminster, where I found possibly a good spot to see the London Eye quite clearly and closely.
 It was near the Lambeth Bridge (Pic.
 7).

-Unfortunately a lot of people though the same like we and placed in the area between Millbank and Lambeth Bridge, at the narrow garden square.
-Every single concrete objects as well as wall separating the garden square from the river were arleady occupied when we came.
-The amount of people was awful.
-Enter to the Lambeth Bridge, which offers better view on the London Eye was literally mission impossible.
-Fortunately I am quite tall, so I was able to see the New Year quite clearly.
-Regrettably my wife, couldn’t see this whole event, especially when the fireworks spectacle began and most of watchers put their hands up with devices as high as possible in order to record the event.
+Unfortunately, a lot of people thought the same as we did and placed in the area between Millbank and Lambeth Bridge, at the narrow garden square.
+Every single concrete object, as well as the wall separating the garden straight from the river, was already occupied when we came.
+The number of people was awful.
+Enter the Lambeth Bridge, which offers a better view of the London Eye was literally mission impossible.
+Fortunately, I am quite tall, so I was able to see the New Year quite clearly.
+Regrettably, my wife, couldn’t see this whole event, especially when the fireworks spectacle began and most of the watchers put their hands up with devices as high as possible in order to record the event.
 At this time even I encountered some problems with getting a clear view of the fireworks.

-The place near the Lambeth Bridge appeared to be the best viewing site north bank, at least from western direction.
+The place near the Lambeth Bridge appeared to be the best viewing site north bank, at least from the western direction.
 We were enjoying the event a lot.
-The celebration was far better visible, than from Primrose Hill, from where we were watching the New Year celebration 3 years earlier.
+The celebration was far better visible than from Primrose Hill, from where we were watching the New Year celebration 3 years earlier.

-It was definitely worth to reach this place rather than looking on the firework glow somewhere from the outskirts, especially because the biggest fireworks are usually at London Eye.
+It was definitely worth reaching this place rather than looking at the firework glow somewhere from the outskirts, especially because the biggest fireworks are usually at London Eye.

-Comparing the English New Year celebration i.e. to Polish, there is not many places, where you can see the big celebration such in Greater London.
-Usually people doesn’t celebrate the New Year day this way.
-When in Poland you can spot a multitude of single fireworks at each direction.
-In Britain these fireworks are really confined to some city centres.
-Better time to see the fireworks in Britain is definitely a Bonfire Night, which has been described in this article.
+Comparing the English New Year celebration i.e. to Polish, there are not many places, where you can see the big celebration such as in Greater London.
+Usually, people don’t celebrate New Year’s day this way.
+When in Poland you can spot a multitude of single fireworks in each direction.
+In Britain, these fireworks are really confined to some city centers.
+A better time to see the fireworks in Britain is definitely a Bonfire Night, which has been described in this article.

-A whole spectacle lasted a bit more than half an hour.
-The best moments you can see in the footage below.
+The whole spectacle lasted a bit more than half an hour.
+The best moments can see are in the footage below.
 After this people started to spread out towards the nearest tube station available.
-Because most of them were closed for the time of New Year’s Eve night, we had to walk about 2km to Euston station.
-Finally we reached the King’s Cross station around 1.30 am and back home about 1h30m later.
+Because most of them were closed for the time of New Year’s Eve night, we had to walk about 2 km to Euston station.
+Finally, we reached the King’s Cross station around 1.30 am and back home about 1h30m later.